JonasGMorsch/GY-21/README.md

 ![sensors_1899-00](https://github.com/JonasGMorsch/GY-21/blob/master/GY-21.jpg)

-This is a library for the GY-21 Board (HTU21, SHT21 and Si7021 Sensors)
+This is a library for the GY-21 Board (HTU21, SHT21 and Si7021 Sensors).
-It runs on ESP8266 using Arduino IDE
+It runs on ESP8266 using Arduino IDE.
 These boards use **I2C** to communicate.

 ## Installing this Library